Kooky Crumbs: Poems in Praise of Dizzy Days

 “There are days honoring almost everything.
 Some drop off our calendar, and new ones are added every year.
 Have a great idea?
 Do some research, gather some like-minded supporters, get out a pencil and paper, and off you go!” [inside jacket]

 Kooky Crumbs celebrates some kooky “holidays” one may only find online, but all are interesting, especially when J. Patrick Lewis, former U. S. Children’s Poet Laureate, poetically reminds us of each day.
 Holidays such as National Hot Dog Day, National DNA Day, and National Vinegar Day.
-There is also World Vegetarian Day, World UFO Day, World Math Day, and World Toilet Day.
+There is also World Vegetarian Day, World UFO Day, World Math Day, and World Toilet Day (to celebrate not just by best toilet brands, but families who’s nerves and time they save).

 “I think that I shall never see